skaldarnar/gh-terasology/README.md

 # gh-terasology - GitHub CLI extension for Terasology

 This is a proof-of-concept [extension](https://github.blog/2021-08-24-github-cli-2-0-includes-extensions/) for `gh`, the GitHub CLI tool.
-The concept of those extensions is quite simple, `gh` basically acts as plug-in manager and allows to call an exectuable as extension.
+The concept of those extensions is quite simple, `gh` basically acts as plug-in manager and allows to call an executable as extension.
 See [Creating GitHub CLI Extensions](https://docs.github.com/en/github-cli/github-cli/creating-github-cli-extensions) for more details.

-The **`terasology` extension** is a simple Bash script.
-It tries to detect the Terasology workspace root directory (by looking for the respective `settings.gradle` file).
+The **`terasology` extension** is a [precompiled Go extension](https://github.com/cli/gh-extension-precompile).

 ## Getting Started